 When we first created the Make Your Mark collection, our intention was to give women a beautiful and organised way to reflect on their life and take purposeful steps towards waking up the leader inside of them.
 We believe that when women are leaders in their own life, they can make their mark in the world.

-The Make Your Mark collection contains three elegant stationary pieces: a journal, planner and notebook.
+The Make Your Mark collection contains three elegant stationery pieces: a journal, planner and notebook.

 Every item in the collection is divided into 6 sections, one for each of the 6 leadership traits that make up the LH manifesto.